Scoreclever Editorial Analysis | ea.scoreclever.com

 Sentence 9 of 18

-Labour Minister Mansukh Mandaviyaalso failedto address how a woman working in a garment home unit or as a domestic worker could access the longer maternity leave if she has no ‘employer’.
+Labour Minister Mansukh Mandaviya also failed to address how a woman working in a garment home unit or as a domestic worker could access the longer maternity leave if she has no ‘employer’.

-Phrase Breakdown
+Sentence Breakdown

 Labour Minister Mansukh Mandaviya